joakim-brannstrom/dsnapshot/README.md

 span.2.interval = "1 weeks"
 ```

-It keeps the backups for up to a month.
+It keeps the backups for up to a month with less and less frequency.

 ## Advanced config